gavdaly/nix-config/README.md

      - **Service Management**: Configured to run essential services with minimal overhead.
      - **Database Hosting**: Set up to handle small, lightweight databases efficiently.

+### 3. **Athena**
+   - **Purpose**: Athena is a MacBook Pro with M2, configured for development on macOS using Home Manager.
+   - **Features**:
+     - **Home Manager Integration**: Manages the development environment efficiently with portable configurations.
+     - **macOS-Specific Tweaks**: Optimized settings and tools tailored for macOS.
+     - **Aarch64 Support**: Configured specifically for the ARM-based architecture of the M2 chip.

+### 4. **Raspberry Pi k3s Cluster**
+   - **Purpose**: A lightweight Kubernetes cluster built with Raspberry Pis, ideal for learning, experimentation, and running containerized workloads.
+   - **Features**:
+     - **Master Node**: `rpi-master` acts as the control plane for the cluster.
+     - **Worker Nodes**: `rpi-worker01`, `rpi-worker02`, and `rpi-worker03` serve as the compute resources.
+     - **Kubernetes**: Running k3s, a lightweight Kubernetes distribution, optimized for ARM-based devices.

 ## Structure

-- **flake.nix**: The core file that defines configurations for both Zeus and Hestia.
+- **flake.nix**: The core file that defines configurations for Zeus, Hestia, Athena, and the k3s Raspberry Pi cluster.
 It includes references to system-specific settings and packages.
+- **hosts/**: Directory containing system-specific configurations for Zeus, Hestia, Athena, and the Raspberry Pi cluster nodes.

 ## TODO

-- **Hosts Directory**: Create a `hosts` directory to contain system-specific configurations for Zeus and Hestia.
 - **Modules Directory**: Add a `modules` directory for shared modules across different machines.
 - **Overlays Directory**: Implement an `overlays` directory to manage custom Nix overlays for package modifications or extensions.
 - **Move Other Server Over**: Migrate the remaining server to use the configurations in this repository.
-- **Mac Development Machine**: Set up Home Manager to manage the development environment on your Mac.
-- **Raspberry Pi Cluster**: Configure four Raspberry Pis to run k3s (lightweight Kubernetes).

 ## Getting Started

 ### Prerequisites

 Ensure Nix and Flakes support are enabled on your system.
-Follow the [Nix installation guide](https://nixos.org/download.html) to setup nix or nixos.
+Follow the [Nix installation guide](https://nixos.org/download.html) to set up Nix or NixOS.

 ### Usage